VandelayUtd/blockbuster/README.md

 > A movie rental simulator
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
 ## Usage
+run these commands in the following order

+1. bundle install
-1. rake:db migrate
+2. rake:db migrate
-2. rake:db seed
+3. rake:db seed
-3. shotgun
+4. shotgun

 open up http://localhost:9393/ in your browser and everything should be up and running.